edisedis777/passage-of-time/README.md

 bash
 Wrap
 Copy
-git commit -m "Add your descriptive message"
+git commit -m "Add your message"
 Push to the branch and submit a pull request.
 Please follow the code style and include tests or documentation for new features.